Home > Spain > Malaga - Costa del Sol > Shine International Academy

 Qualities and characteristics best defining the school

-Shine International Academy celebrates the uniqueness of every learner through a progressive approach to meeting educational and therapeutic needs.
+Shine International Academy celebrates the uniqueness of every learner through a forward thinking and child-centred approach to education.

 Our philosophy is one of collaboration; we have an ongoing commitment to meaningful partnerships with our learners, parents and professional partners where a ‘Circle of Positivity’ is created around each learner.